browserengineering/book/book/styles.md

     return pairs, i+1
 ```

-I should stop and mention the importance of skipping code that causes
+Skipping parse errors is a double-edged sword.
+It hides error
-parse errors.
-This is a double-edged sword.
-It hides error messages,
+messages, making debugging CSS files more difficult, and also makes it
-making debugging CSS files more difficult, and also makes it harder to
+harder to debug your parser.^[Try debugging without the `try` block
-debug your parser.^[Try debugging without the `try` block first.]
-This
+first.]
+This makes "catch-all" error handling like this a code smell
-makes "catch-all" error handling like this a code smell in most cases.
+in most cases.

 However, on the web there is an unusual benefit: it supports an
 ecosystem of multiple implementations.
 For example, different browsers